|

 Intellectual

-property (IP) has gained an unprecedented importance
+property has gained an unprecedented importance

-life forms and traditional knowledge, geographical
+the protection of life forms and traditional

-competition policy.
+of competition policy.
 The challenges developing

 countries face in the TRIPS-Plus world are also